feder-observatory/stellarphot/README.md

   ```
   pip install stellarphot reducer astronbs
   ```
-  or If you are interested in exoplanet light curve fitting instead use:
+  or if you are interested in exoplanet light curve fitting you should instead use:

   ```
-  pip install stellarphot[exo_fitting]
+  pip install stellarphot[exo_fitting] reducer astronbs
   ```

 ## Getting started with stellarphot